LBNL-ETA/frads/docs/how-to/guide7.md

-# How to set up a workflow configuration?
+# How to set up a workflow configuration for Radiance simulation?

+The workflow configuration can be used to run a two- or three- or five-Phase method simulation in Radiance.
 This guide will show you how to set up a workflow configuration using the `WorkflowConfig` class.
-The workflow configuration can be used to run a two- or three- or five- Phase method workflow.

 The workflow configuration has two parts: settings and model.

 1. `settings` defines the simulation settings, such as number of parallel processes, sky basis, window basis, epw/wea file, latitude, longitude, timezone, site elevation, matrices sampling parameters, etc.
-2. `model` defines the model, which includes scene, windows, materials, sensors, and views.
+2. `model` defines the model, which includes the scene, windows, materials, sensors, and views.

 ## Ways to set up a configuration file